-19. Program Memory Lock Bits
+17. Program Memory Lock Bits

-The AT89C55WD has three lock bits that can be left unprogrammed (U) or can be programmed (P) to obtain the additional features listed in the following table.
+The AT89S52 has three lock bits that can be left unprogrammed (U) or can be programmed (P) to obtain the additional features listed in Table 17-1.

-Table 19-1.
+Table 17-1.
 Lock Bit Protection Modes

-Program Lock Bits ts LB1 LB2 LB3 Protection Type 1 1 U U U U No program lock features.
-2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory, \overline{EA} is sampled and latched on reset, and further programming of the Flash memory is disabled.
-3 Р Р U Same as mode 2, but verify is also disabled.
-4 Р Р Р Same as mode 3, but external execution is also disabled.
+Program Lock Bits LB1 LB2 LB3 Protection Type 1 U U U No program lock features 2 Р U U MOVC instructions executed from external program memory are disabled from fetching code bytes from internal memory, $\overline{EA}$ is sampled and latched on reset, and further programming of the Flash memory is disabled 3 Р Р U Same as mode 2, but verify is also disabled 4 Р Р Р Same as mode 3, but external execution is also disabled

-When lock bit 1 is programmed, the logic level at the \overline{EA} pin is sampled and latched during reset.
+When lock bit 1 is programmed, the logic level at the $\overline{EA}$ pin is sampled and latched during reset.
 If the device is powered up without a reset, the latch initializes to a random value and holds that value until reset is activated.
-The latched value of \overline{EA} must agree with the current logic level at that pin in order for the device to function properly.
+The latched value of $\overline{EA}$ must agree with the current logic level at that pin in order for the device to function properly.

-20. Programming the Flash
+18. Programming the Flash - Parallel Mode

-The AT89C55WD is shipped with the on-chip Flash memory array ready to be programmed.
+The AT89S52 is shipped with the on-chip Flash memory array ready to be programmed.
 The programming interface needs a high-voltage (12-volt) program enable signal and is compatible with conventional third-party Flash or EPROM programmers.

-The AT89C55WD code memory array is programmed byte-by-byte.
+The AT89S52 code memory array is programmed byte-by-byte.

-Programming Algorithm: Before programming the AT89C55WD, the address, data, and control signals should be set up according to the Flash programming mode table and Figures 21-1 and 21-2.
-To program the AT89C55WD, take the following steps:
+Programming Algorithm: Before programming the AT89S52, the address, data, and control signals should be set up according to the "Flash Programming Modes" (Table 22-1) and Figure 22-1 and Figure 22-2.
+To program the AT89S52, take the following steps:

 - 1. Input the desired memory location on the address lines. - 2.
 Input the appropriate data byte on the data lines. - 3.
 Activate the correct combination of control signals. - 4.
-Raise EA/V{PP} to 12V. - 5.
+Raise EA/VPP to 12V. - 5.
 Pulse ALE/PROG once to program a byte in the Flash array or the lock bits.
 The byte-write cycle is self-timed and typically takes no more than 50 μs.
 Repeat steps 1 through 5, changing the address and data for the entire array or until the end of the object file is reached.